pyepics/pyepics/doc/ca.rst

 User-supplied Callback functions
 ================================

-User-supplied callback functions can be provided for both :meth:`put` and :meth:`create_subscription`.
+User-supplied callback functions can be provided for both :func:`put` and :func:`create_subscription`.
 Note that callbacks for `PV` objects are slightly different: see :ref:`pv-callbacks-label` in the :mod:`pv` module for details.

-When defining a callback function to be run either when a :meth:`put` completes or on changes to the Channel, as set from :meth:`create_subscription`, it is important to know two things:
+When defining a callback function to be run either when a :func:`put` completes or on changes to the Channel, as set from :func:`create_subscription`, it is important to know two things:

     1)  how your function will be called.
     2)  what is permissible to do inside your callback function.